sebapersson/PEtab.jl/docs/src/define_problem/observable_noise_parameters.md

 # [Observable and noise parameters](@id petab_observable_options)

-A `PEtabObservable` linking model outputs to measured data may depend on non-model quantities such as scaling or offset parameters (e.g. when measurements are reported on a relative scale and require a mapping).
-These parameters can also vary between measurements, for example when data were collected using different assays.
+A `PEtabObservable` links model outputs to measured data and may depend on additional (non-model) quantities such as scaling or offset parameters (e.g. when measurements are relative but the model output is absolute scale).
+These parameters may also vary between measurements, for example when data were collected using different assays.

 In PEtab.jl, this is handled via **observable parameters** and **noise parameters**.
 This tutorial shows how to define these parameters and how to optionally make them time-point